nmcl/sandbox/Arjuna/README.md

 This repository contains the original source for Arjuna that we (the Newcastle University Arjuna project team) made available back in 1991 through the University's public FTP site.
+Had been in development since 1985.

 Various versions are within the versions subdirectory.